Growing Parsley in a Vegetable Garden, How to Grow Parsley, Planting Parsley in a Container Garden

-Tips for growing parsley in your backyard vegetable garden, or in a container garden.
-Learn how to grow parsley from seeds or transplants, and how to harvest parsley plants to extend the harvest.
+Learn how to plant parsley from seeds or transplants, and how to harvest parsley plants to extend the harvest.

 For transplants, start seeds indoors or in a greenhouse 4 to 6 weeks before setting out, which can be done anytime from 4-6 weeks before to 4-6 weeks after the last expected frost date.